BETA

 Rules

-• If the copied permanent is a token, the token that's created copies the original characteristics of that token as stated by the effect that put the token onto the battlefield.
+• If the copied creature is a token, the token created by Twinflame copies the original characteristics of that token as stated by the effect that put that token onto the battlefield.

-• If the copied permanent is copying something else (for example, if the copied creature is a Clone), then the token enters as whatever that creature copied.
+• If the copied creature is copying something else (for example, if the copied creature is a Clone), then the token enters the battlefield as whatever that creature copied.

-• The token copies exactly what was printed on the original artifact or creature and nothing else (unless that permanent is copying something else or is a token; see below).
-It doesn't copy whether it is tapped or untapped, whether it has any counters on it or Auras and Equipment attached to it, or any non-copy effects that have changed its power, toughness, types, color, or so on.
+• The tokens copy exactly what was printed on the original creature and nothing else (unless that permanent is copying something else or is a token; see below).
+It doesn't copy whether that creature is tapped or untapped, whether it has any counters on it or Auras and Equipment attached to it, or any non-copy effects that have changed its power, toughness, types, color, and so on.

 • Prices